aldrich201/burger-builder/README.md

 React
 Redux

-Handling AJAX requests (axios, fetch) using async/await Accessing a custom database (firebase)
+Handling AJAX requests (axios, fetch) using async/await Routing with React
+Lazy Loading
-React Forms and Validation
+Accessing a database (firebase), sending and fetching data to the backend React Forms and Validation
 Authentication